Nightshades1/Sword-Art-Online-MD---Asset-Unpacker/README.md

 # The Official Sword Art Online Memory Defrag Downloader And Asset Unpacker
-# The game has shut down it's services 😢 however you can still use the software if you still have a manifest file, and if the files are still uploaded on the CDN of the developer
+# The game has shut down it's services 😢 and their CDN

 ## Features:
 + Works with all version/region of the game.